Vector-Valued Gossip over $w$-Holonomic Networks: Analysis and Proofs of Theorems

-To prove Proposition~\ref{prop:block_irreducible_for_exhaustive}, we need to follow lemmas and definitions.
-First, we know that $B^{00}_C$ is a permutation matrix for a cycle $C$ with nonzero order due to Lemma~\ref{prop:no_similiar_to_perm}.
-We need the following lemma to show that $B^{00}_{\gamma(\psi)}$ is also a permutation matrix: \begin{lem} If $C = A B$ where $C \in S_n$ and $A$,$B$ are stochastic matrices order $n$, then $B \in S_n$ and $A \in S_n$ \end{lem} \begin{proof} We have $|\det(C)|=1$ since it is a permutation matrix.
+To prove Proposition~\ref{prop:block_irreducible_for_exhaustive}, we introduce the following lemmas and definitions. {We start with a lemma to study the properties of the permutation block matrix {$B^{00}_{\psi(\gamma)}$}:}

+\begin{lem} If $C = A B$ where $C \in S_n$ and $A$,$B$ are stochastic matrices order $n$, then $B \in S_n$ and $A \in S_n$ \end{lem} \begin{proof} We have $|\det(C)|=1$ since it is a permutation matrix.
 Thanks to the homomorphism of the determinant, we have the following:

 This shows that $|\det(A)|$ and $|\det(B)|$ are $1$.
 It implies that $\sigma(A)$ and $\sigma(B)$ lie on the unit circle.
 Lemma~\ref{lem:perm_matrix} then implies that $A\in S_n$ and $B \in S_n$. \end{proof}